Traven-B/mymodern/README.md

 shards build
 ```

-The library [kostya/lexbor](https://github.com/kostya/lexbor) includes native C
+The library [kostya/lexbor](https://github.com/kostya/lexbor) parses HTML using
-code, so there's an additional compile step for it.
-Don't worry, though - this
+CSS selectors.
+It wraps native C code and the compilation step for this
-is handled automatically during the build process.
+dependency happens automatically when you run `shards install`

 Once installed, the library will be available locally within your project directory.